codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-workflow.md

 Our GitOps promotion process allows you to run Promotion Workflows at different stages of the process:

-* _Before_ the changes are applied through Pre-Action Workflows Pre-Action Workflows validate the readiness of the environment for the changes.
+* **_Before_ the changes are applied through Pre-Action Workflows**
+  Pre-Action Workflows validate the readiness of the environment for the changes.
 These workflows can include tasks such as smoke tests, security scans, or dependency checks.
-* _After_ the changes are applied through Post-Action Workflows Post-Action Workflows validate the success of the promotion after the changes are committed.
+* **_After_ the changes are applied through Post-Action Workflows**
+  Post-Action Workflows validate the success of the promotion after the changes are committed.
 Such workflows can run performance testing, data integrity checks, or notifying stakeholders about the update status.

 See [Promotion Workflow examples](#promotion-workflow-examples).

 ##### Using Promotion Workflows in the promotion process
-After creating Promotion Workflows, there are two ways to use them in the promotion process depending on the level of control and scalability you need:
+After creating Promotion Workflows, there are two ways to use them in the promotion process, depending on the level of control and scalability you need:

 * Manual selection
   When triggering a promotion manually, you can select specific Pre- and Post-Action Workflows to run for the target environment.
 This approach is ideal for single-environment promotions or when you need granular control over the workflows for a specific change.
   Example:
   During a drag-and-drop promotion, you might choose a Pre-Action Workflow to run integration tests and a Post-Action Workflow to send Slack notifications for the target environment.
   See [Triggering promotions]({{site.baseurl}}/docs/promotions/trigger-promotions/).

 * Controlled automation with policies
-  For scalable, automated usage, you can associate Promotion Workflows with Promotion Policies.
+  For scalable, automated usage, associate Promotion Workflows with Promotion Policies.
 Promotion Policies govern promotion behavior according to predefined criteria to create reusable promotion patterns for different environments.
   With this approach, you can match workflows to environments or products, ensuring consistent behavior in multi-environment promotion flows.
-You can also combine workflows with specific promotion actions, such as committing changes in pre-production and creating pull requests in production.
+You can also combine workflows with specific promotion actions, such as committing changes in pre-production evironments and creating pull requests in production.
   Example:
   Assign a validation workflow for all staging environments and a performance testing workflow for production environments.
   See [Configuring Promotion Policies]({{site.baseurl}}/docs/promotions/configuration/promotion-policy/).